Elevenlabs AudioNative Player

 The final step, analogous to the rest of the cases, is to create a rule.

 In each of the above options, after creating a custom conversion, you can change its name, description and value.
 Keep in mind, however, that changing the value of a custom conversion will affect the data in the advertising reports, because subsequent conversions will be assigned to the changed value, not the original value.
-However, you cannot change the rules for a custom conversion — if you need to make adjustments to it, you must create a new conversion.
+However, you cannot change the rules for a custom conversion — if you need to adjust it, you must create a new conversion.

 Testing a created custom conversion

 Before we start optimizing our campaigns for the custom conversion we’ve created, it’s a good idea to first test that it’s working properly.
-To do this, go to the Event Manager and then select “Data Sources” from the menu on the left.
-Then, in the middle of the page, click on the “Event Testing” tab.
-In the empty window, type the address of the site you are testing and click “Open Site.”
+To do this, go to the Event Manager and then select „Data Sources” from the menu on the left.
+Then, click on the „Event Testing” tab in the middle of the page.
+In the empty window, type the address of the site you are testing and click „Open Site.”
 Your website should open in a new tab or a separate window.

 Then perform the action under which the event is attached and return to the Event Testing tab.
 The Event Testing tab should fire up the conversion you previously configured.
 The test information will remain visible for 24 hours or until you delete it.